-In order for DeFi to be successful, it’s crucial that the gateways for interacting with web 3.0 are intuitive, secure, and accessible for any user while maintaining the core nature of “be your own bank”.
-Asset management tools, such as non-custodial wallets, fit this bill perfectly and are the key to progressing web 3.0 to the mainstream.
+In order for DeFi to be successful, it’s crucial that the gateways for interacting with web 3 are intuitive, secure, and accessible while maintaining the core ethos of “being your own bank”.

 Over the past few years, we’ve seen drastic improvements to wallets and other asset management tools, allowing investors and users to safely and easily access the next generation of financial technology.

-Non-custodial wallets are essential for maintaining the decentralized nature of crypto and the notion of “be your own bank”.
-With non-custodial wallets, users are able to safely custody their own funds without having to rely on third-party institutions to hold their assets.
+Non-custodial allow users to safely store their own funds without having to rely on third-party institutions to hold their assets.

-In the earlier days, wallets such as MyEtherWallet and similar alternatives dominated the market while providing clunky UI/UX.
-Fortunately, within the past few years, many wallet providers have upped their game and are creating better interfaces with significantly better user experience.
+In the earlier days, wallets such as MyEtherWallet dominated the market while providing clunky UI/UX.
+Fortunately, within the past year, many wallets have upped their game and are creating better interfaces with significantly better user experience.

 Top Non-Custodial Wallets

-Brave: Created by the co-founder of Mozilla FireFox, Brave allows users to access Web 3.0 through a normal web browser built with privacy and security in mind.
-The browser has a load of features including Brave Rewards, Ad-blocking, tipping functionality for content creators.
+Brave: Created by the co-founder of Mozilla FireFox, Brave allows users to access web3 through a normal web browser built with privacy and security in mind.
+The browser leverages a native token – BAT– and comes with Brave Rewards, Ad-blocking and tipping functionality for content creators.

 Burner Wallet: Austin Griffith’s Burner Wallet provides a quick and easy way to carry and exchange small amounts of spending-crypto using a mobile browser.
 The Burner Wallet essentially acts as cash in your pocket and should not be used to store large holdings.
 The Burner Wallet runs on the xDai Chain and uses xDai, taking advantage of low fees and fast transaction times.
 The most notable feature of the Burner Wallet is the use of meta transactions (more on this later).

-InstaDapp: A one-stop shop for managing assets in a non-custodial manner.
-The platform allows users to deposit cryptos and easily earn the highest interest rates on the market, borrow capital or gain increased exposure on a crypto asset through leveraging.
-InstaDapp is pioneering usability in the DeFi space by creating this intuitive solution for users to leverage lending markets.
+InstaDapp: A one-stop-shop for managing assets in a non-custodial manner.
+The platform is pioneering usability in the DeFi space by creating this intuitive solution for users to leverage lending markets like Maker and Compound.

 MyCrypto: A spinoff of MyEtherWallet, MyCrypto is an open-source client for generating Ether wallets and handling erc-20 tokens.
 Unlike MEW, MyCrypto supports ETH, ETC and other similar Ethereum-based networks.